 If you feel pain during a shingles episode, your doctor might prescribe or suggest the use of an analgesic.

 If you suffer from postherpetic neuralgia, your physician may prescribe an oral, topical or intravenous drug.
 These medications usually require a prescription.

-Fortunately, a vaccine now exists for people ages 50 or older, who have already had chickenpox.
+Fortunately, a vaccine exists for people aged 50 or older, who have already had chickenpox.
 Vaccination provides the best protection against shingles and its complications.
-Your pharmacist can inform you about the benefits of the vaccine and the method of application.
-Some pharmacies provide a vaccination service against shingles.
-Speak to your pharmacist about it.
+Your pharmacist can inform you about the benefits of the vaccine and the how it works.

 Your message has been sent.